bdbaraban/AirBnB_clone_v2/README.md

-In this second iteration of the project, I, together with a new partner, inherited a different version of the same back-end written by a pair of Holberton School students from an older cohort.
+In this second iteration of the project, I, together with a new partner, inherited a different version of the same back-end written by a pair of Holberton students from an older cohort.
 We then pair programmed to build up the database storage engine of the back-end.

-In between each of versions, we put together an entire CSS-styled HTML web page for the project.
+In between each version, I put together an entire CSS-styled HTML web page for the project.
 This front-end development was coded independently, although the HTML files I personally wrote are only posted in [version one](https://github.com/bdbaraban/AirBnB_clone) (the